dlang/DIPs/DIPs/dip10ss.md

 ## Abstract

-User-defined attributes (UDA) serve as a means of adding additional compile time information to a symbol.
-This additional information can be used for various purposes in combination with the type system.
-D also has some built-in attributes such as `deprecated` which provide some additional functinality.
-In the case of `deprecated`, a message is displayed warning if a symbol that is marked with deprecated is used.
+In D, attributes provide a means of attaching compile-time information to a symbol.
+Built-in attributes provide information to the compiler, User-Defined Attributes (UDAs) provide information to the programmer or tooling, and both are accessible through compile-time reflection.

-D current allows UDAs/built-in attributes on most symbols, but there are some instances where they are currently prohibited, specifically for enums and function parameters.
-This proposal looks to make the change that would allow UDAs/built-in attributes to be attached to enums and functions paramters.
+D currently prohibits the use of attributes on some types of symbols, specifically enums and function parameters.
+This document describes a proposal to allow UDAs and built-in attributes to be attached to enums and function parameters.

 ### Reference